 Fortune Education has legal rights to process admission to Medical, Dental colleges and universities all over the world.
 We offer MBBS, BDS & others Admission, Application, Guidance, Documentation, and required services such as to eligible students regarding medical and higher studies…

 The College has two campuses.
-The main campus is located at 1/A, Ibrahim Sarani, Shegunbagicha, Dhaka-1000 and second campus is at 122, Kazi Nazrul Islam Avenue, Shahbag, Dhaka-1000.
+The main campus is located at 1/A, Ibrahim Sarani, Shegunbagicha, Dhaka-1000, and the second campus is at 122, Kazi Nazrul Islam Avenue, Shahbag, Dhaka-1000.

 The departments are well furnished, fully air-conditioned, and adequately equipped to accommodate classrooms, dissection hall, laboratories, museums & library.
 Each department has been provided with computers having internet facilities with access to Hinari, Scanner, OHP, and other audiovisual aids.
 All the lecture rooms are equipped with audiovisual equipment including multimedia setup.

 BIRDEM General Hospital is the teaching hospital of the college.
 It is about 750 bedded multidisciplinary Hospital Complex at Shahbagh and Shegunbagicha.
-It has already earned national and international reputation as a center of excellence for medical services and research, presently designated as a WHO Collaborating Centre.
+It has already earned a national and international reputation as a center of excellence for medical services and research, presently designated as a WHO Collaborating Centre.

 The hospital is housed in two magnificent buildings, one is 15 stories & the other is 13 stories.
 Over 4,168 patients are attending the outpatient departments daily.
-The in-patient departments among 750 beds 30% beds are free.
+Of the in-patient departments among 750 beds 30% of beds are free.
 BIRDEM Academy runs 14 post-graduation courses in different disciplines.
 Besides postgraduate students, medical students of IMC (Ibrahim Medical College) & internee doctors of IMC are placed in all the departments of BIRDEM.

 Achievements of Ibrahim Medical College